Our Team is Committed to Ending Violence Against Women

 Cecilia M. Gastón, Executive Director

-Currently, Ms. Gastón is an active board member of The New York State Coalition Against Domestic Violence and The New York Woman’s Agenda.
-She has served as a consultant and board member for the Committee for Hispanic Children and Families, a board member for the New York Women's Foundation, member of the New York Women’s Foundation Grants Committee, and a member of Women in Health Management.
+Currently, Ms. Gastón has been a board member of The New York State Coalition against Domestic Violence and represents the Coalition of Domestic Violence Providers on the NYC Continuum of Care in the struggle for affordable housing.
+She has served as a board member for the Committee for Hispanic Children and Families, Inc. and the New York Women's Foundation and has been a member of the New York Women’s Foundation Grants Committee.
 She was a National Urban Fellow and recipient of the Capstone Award in Public Administration.
+Currently, she is a member of the NYC Mayor’s Office Commission on Gender Equity, founding member of the Gender Justice Task Force and member of the Mayor’s Office Task Force on Domestic Violence.

 Born in Havana, Cuba to a Cuban father and Mexican mother, she traveled often between the two countries.
 In 1961, she immigrated with her family to the United States.
 This uniquely bicultural and multinational background, coupled with her family’s high standard for academics and social awareness, has given her a distinct perspective in her work with Latino and disenfranchised communities.